 Interestingly the Canon and Nikon, two of the market leaders, have the focusing ring orientation opposite to each other.
 Turning the focusing ring clock-wise on one moves the focus from near to far whereas in the other from far to near.
 This can be a bit confusing for photographers who are used to one brand of camera and lenses.

 So if you are going for replacing the focusing screen, read the instructions on the provider’s website carefully.
-These are screens which are individually cut to fit the present day DSLRs.
+These are screens that are individually cut to fit the present day DSLRs.
 Most of them are spares from Nikon and Canon.
 Consider this before buying –

-- Buy a Nikon manufactured screen if you are planning to use Nikon lenses on Nikon body.
+- Buy a Nikon manufactured screen if you are planning to use Nikon lenses on the Nikon body.
 The focusing will come naturally.
 The movement of the split image will be in the direction of turning the focusing ring.

 - Buy a Canon manufactured focusing screen, if the lenses to be used are Sigma, Tamron etc. on a Nikon body.
-The movement of split image will be in the opposite direction to the turning of focusing ring with Nikon lenses but with these third party lenses, the focusing will be in sync with the turn of the focusing ring.
+The movement of the split image will be in the opposite direction to the turning of focusing ring with Nikon lenses but with these third party lenses, the focusing will be in sync with the turn of the focusing ring.

 - Changing the focusing screen exposes the camera pentaprism, pentamirror assembly to dust.
 Be ready to ignore a few dust particles on the focusing screen that become visible after this change.

 - Once you have changed the focusing screen, verify its accuracy by mounting the camera on a tripod and manually focusing on a mid-distance object.
 Keep the aperture wide open (lowest f-number).
 Capture a photograph and preview the accuracy of focusing on the LCD screen of the camera itself.
 If the focusing seems wrong, change the distance of the focusing screen from the pentaprism/pentamirror by using spacers (usually provided with the focusing screen).